* Saks rallies on report it could sell itself

 By Rodrigo Campos

-NEW YORK, May 22 (Reuters) - U.S. stock index futures rose in thin trading on Wednesday, ahead of highly anticipated Congressional testimony by Federal Reserve Chairman Ben Bernanke on the economy and monetary policy.
+NEW YORK, May 22 (Reuters) - U.S. stocks edged higher at the open on Wednesday, ahead of highly anticipated testimony in Congress by Federal Reserve Chairman Ben Bernanke on the economy and monetary policy.

 “A break from past statements, of course, will have a big impact on the market, but I think (Bernanke’s speech) will be more of the same,” said Rick Meckler, president of investment firm LibertyView Capital Management in Jersey City, New Jersey.

-The Fed’s ultra loose monetary policy is one of the main forces behind a rally in U.S. equities that has taken the S&P 500 and Dow industrials to record highs this year.
+The Fed’s ultra loose monetary policy is one of the main forces behind a rally in U.S. equities that has taken the S&P 500 and Dow industrials to record highs.
 Dudley’s remarks Tuesday boosted U.S. stocks in afternoon trading.

-“We are at a point in the market where there isn’t really anything more the Fed could do for stocks,” said Meckler, adding that market participants will be looking for clues as to how the Fed plans to handle the eventual winding down of its stimulus.
+“We are at a point where there isn’t really anything more the Fed could do for stocks,” said Meckler, adding that market participants will be looking for clues on how the Fed plans to handle the eventual winding down of its stimulus program.

-Shares of luxury department store chain Saks Inc jumped 18.8 percent in premarket trading after the New York Post, citing a source who had been briefed on the matter, reported that the company had hired Goldman Sachs to explore strategic alternatives, including a possible sale.
+Shares of luxury department store chain Saks Inc jumped 15.7 percent to $15.82 after the New York Post, citing a source briefed on the matter, reported that Saks had hired Goldman Sachs to explore strategic alternatives that included a possible sale.

-Target Corp also cited the unseasonably cold weather as it reported a 0.6 percent decline in first-quarter sales at U.S. stores open at least a year.
-Its shares fell 2.3 percent in premarket trading.
+Target Corp cited unseasonably cold weather as it reported a 0.6 percent decline in first-quarter sales at U.S. stores open at least a year.
+Target cut its full-year profit forecast and its shares fell 2.9 percent to $69.20.

-Toll Brothers shares rose 2.8 percent in premarket trading after the largest U.S. luxury homebuilder posted a 46 percent rise in quarterly profit, suggesting the housing recovery is picking up pace across the industry.
+Toll Brothers shares rose 6.6 percent to $38.39 after the largest U.S. luxury homebuilder posted a 46 percent rise in quarterly profit, suggesting the housing recovery is picking up pace across the industry.